stevium/iceterm/README.md

 # IceTerm

-IdeaConEmu Terminal integration, which provides a way to run ConEmu as a tool window inside JetBrains family of IDEs.
+[IdeaConEmuTerminal](https://plugins.jetbrains.com/plugin/13014-iceterm) is a plugin for integrating ConEmu as a tool window inside IntelliJ platform based IDEs.

 ### Available commands: